edsu/wikitweets/README.md

 ==========

 wikitweets is a [Node](http://nodejs.org) web application that streams Tweets that reference Wikipedia to the browser.
+The app actively archives Tweets it has received at the [Internet Archive](http://archive.org/details/wikitweets).

 How Does It Work?
 -----------------